radamanthus/corona-game-template/README.md

 # Usage

 Out of the box, this is a working Corona project.
-It includes a splash screen (loadmenu.lua, displays images/splash_screen.png for 1 second) and the following menu buttons:
+It includes a splash screen (loadmenu.lua) which displays images/splash_screen.png for 1 second and then displays the main menu (menu.lua) with the following buttons:
 - Play
 - Settings
 - Help